 This traumatic experience has taken a highly emotional toll on people in Nepal.

-Anandaban Hospital has continued its provision of free medical services and treatments to earthquake affected people including major surgeries, physiotherapy, the provision of disability aids and prosthesis and helping restore their physical and emotional wellbeing.
+Anandaban Hospital has continued its provision of free medical services and treatments to earthquake-affected people including major surgeries, physiotherapy, the provision of disability aids and prostheses, and helping restore their physical and emotional wellbeing.

-1,555 people affected by the earthquake were treated in 5 districts in Nepal; 1,148 people were provided post operation rehabilitation and physiotherapy at Anandaban Hospital and in Leprosy Mission medical camps; and 1,500 people affected by the earthquake and leprosy had received surgical and appropriate treatment.
+1,555 people affected by the earthquake were treated in 5 districts in Nepal; 1,148 people were provided post-operation rehabilitation and physiotherapy at Anandaban Hospital and in Leprosy Mission medical camps, and 1,500 people were affected by the earthquake and leprosy had received surgical and appropriate treatment.

 As part of the Earthquake Response Community-Based Rehabilitation (CBR) Project, 250 people have received skill-based training to regenerate their livelihood.
-By receiving vocational training, earthquake-affected people can set up their own small business and support their family.
+By receiving vocational training, earthquake-affected people can set up their own small businesses and support their families.